-- 8. Through our multi-agency East Renfrewshire Improving Outcomes for Children and Young People Partnership we have worked hard since 2020 to promote and implement The Promise.
-Firstly by consistently raising awareness of the role of Corporate Parents, we have sought to ensure that partners understand that when a child or young person becomes looked after at home or away from home the local authority, health board, and a large number of other public bodies take on the statutory responsibility of Corporate Parent.
+- 8. Through our multi-agency East Renfrewshire Improving Outcomes for Children and Young People Partnership, we have worked hard to promote and implement The Promise.
+Firstly, by consistently raising awareness of the role of Corporate Parents, we have sought to ensure that partners understand that when a child or young person becomes looked after at home or away from home the local authority, health board, and a number of other public bodies take on the statutory responsibility of Corporate Parent.
 Achieving a shared understanding that Corporate Parenting is a collective responsibility is key to successfully keeping The Promise. - 9.
-The two published statutory East Renfrewshire Children's Services Plans that cover the period since have very clearly placed the Promise as our top priority across the partnership.
+The two published statutory East Renfrewshire Children's Services Plans that cover the period since 2020 (Children's Services Plan 2023-26 and Children's Services Plan 2020-23) have very clearly placed the Promise as our top priority across the partnership.
 The five year progress report demonstrates the breadth and depth of implementation locally and the importance of the partnership in making this happen.
 The report is structured around the foundations of Voice, Care, Family, People, Scaffolding and indicates the partners who contribute in each area. - 10.
-Similar to the national picture, over the last decade East Renfrewshire looked after population of children and young people has been reducing and changing, and this is as a consequence of national as well as local factors (see appendix 3).
-Specifically, changes to how children can access essential services has meant that there has been a cultural and systems shift away from requiring a statutory supervision order to get the help they need and when they need it. - 11.
-Furthermore the implementation of Signs of Safety and a risk sensible approach has meant children's services work more collaboratively with parents and carers to achieve better outcomes for children.
+Similar to the national picture, over the last decade the population of looked after children and young people in East Renfrewshire has been reducing and changing.
+This is as a consequence of national as well as local factors (see appendix 3).
+Specifically, changes to how children can access essential services has meant that there has been a cultural and systems shift away from requiring a statutory supervision order to get the help they need when they need it.

+Furthermore the implementation of Signs of Safety and a sensible approach to risk has meant that children's services work more collaboratively with parents and carers to achieve better outcomes for children.

-- 12. The delivery of the national Permanence and Care Excellence (PACE) Programme has also led to the reduction in this population as more innovative ways of working, informed by children's rights, trauma and relational based practice, have been rolled out.
-Overall, the strengthening of prevention and early help provision has resulted in need being identified and responded to earlier by universal services in line with the Getting it Right for Every Child approach. - 13.
-In addition the characteristics of the looked after population have changed as there is a clear trend towards more children and young people with very complex needs such as neuro divergence and co morbidity mental health, becoming subject to a supervision requirement (see appendix 4).
+- 11. The delivery of the national Permanence and Care Excellence (PACE) Programme has also led to the reduction in this population as more innovative ways of working, informed by children's rights, trauma and relationship based practice have been rolled out.
+Overall, the strengthening of prevention and early help has resulted in need being identified and responded to earlier by universal services in line with the Getting it Right for Every Child approach. - 12.
+In addition, the characteristics of the looked after population have changed as there is a clear trend towards more children and young people with very complex needs such as neuro divergence alongside poor mental health, becoming subject to a supervision requirement (see appendix 4).
 Approximately one third of the current population are separated young people (unaccompanied asylum seeking young people) who have a high level of need that we are responding to.
 Both trends are forecast to continue to increase over the period.
-It is important to state that although the overall number who are looked after has reduced the actual number of vulnerable children, young people and families who require intervention to prevent them from entering the care system is increasing across all services. - 14.
-The East Renfrewshire 5th Anniversary Progress Update highlights further activity that has been undertaken by a range of our corporate parent partner agencies and includes: - Development of an East Renfrewshire Promise Board - Child Friendly Children's Hearings through 'Better Hearings' practice group - Imagination Library has delivered 1414 books to 63 children in East Renfrewshire - Roll out of Trauma Tier 1 and 2 Training programmes to over 350 staff across the Council workforce - Publication of a new Housing and HSCP Protocol to support care experienced young people's access to housing - Keeping the Promise Award in settings and schools
+It is important to state that although the overall number who are looked after has reduced, the actual number of vulnerable children, young people and families who require intervention to prevent them from entering the care system is increasing across all services. - 13.
+The East Renfrewshire 5th Anniversary Progress Update highlights further activity that has been undertaken by a range of our corporate parent partner agencies and includes: - Development of an East Renfrewshire Promise Board - Child Friendly Children's Hearings through 'Better Hearings' practice group - Imagination Library has delivered 1414 books to 63 children in East Renfrewshire - Roll out of Trauma Tier 1 and 2 Training programmes to over 350 staff across the Council workforce - Publication of a new Housing and HSCP Protocol to support care experienced young people's access to housing - Keeping the Promise Award in schools and other settings